lethal-guitar/RigelEngine/README.md

 vcpkg install boost-program-options:x64-windows boost-algorithm:x64-windows sdl2:x64-windows sdl2-mixer:x64-windows
 ```

-Then pass `CMAKE_TOOLCHAIN_FILE=C:/path/to/your/vcpkgdir/scripts/buildystems/vcpkg.cmake` when invoking CMake:
+Then pass `CMAKE_TOOLCHAIN_FILE=C:/path/to/your/vcpkgdir/scripts/buildystems/vcpkg.cmake` when invoking CMake.

+When using Visual Studio 2019, CMake defaults to creating a 64-bit build.
+But when using Visual Studio 2017, you have to specify
+this by passing `-G "Visual Studio 15 2017 Win64"` to CMake.
+The example below assumes you're using Visual Studio 2019.

 ```bash
 mkdir build